What to do when visiting Madeira, Portugal

 If this is your first trip to Madeira the best advice I can offer is to plan your days out carefully.
 Although Madeira is only 54km long, the winding roads will take you 2-3 times as long as they would elsewhere.

 Most of the taxi drivers offer fixed island tours with a "menu of trips" regulated by the tourist board, you should find this card in each cab.
-Beware of low cost island tours being offered by the hotels, they often include a "time share presentation" so double check before booking.
+Beware of low-cost island tours being offered by the hotels, they often include a "timeshare presentation" so double check before booking.
 If you decline the presentation the price goes up 300 400%!
-My advice is pick a taxi driver who speaks your language and pay the extra for your own personal tour.
-Email me for a recommendation and help with booking.
+My advice is to pick a taxi driver who speaks your language and pay the extra for your own personal tour.
+Email Mark Blezard for a recommendation and help with booking.

 If you are not inclined to hire a car or take a day trip you can easily fill a week in Funchal through eating, shopping, the odd cafe, museums, taking the cable car, people watching, etc...